-The Diversity category encompasses organizations and projects serving individuals and families who face physical, financial, linguistic or attitudinal barriers to full participation in community activities including but not limited to race, ethnicity, physical disability, poverty, age, sexual orientation, or geographic isolation.
+The Diversity category encompasses organizations and projects serving individuals and families who face physical, financial, linguistic or attitudinal barriers to full participation in community activities including but not limited to race, ethnicity, physical disability, poverty, age, or sexual orientation.
 The program does not fund scholastic or vocational training (for example, educational upgrading, literacy, vocational skills).